simplex-chat/simplex-chat/docs/rfcs/2023-10-12-desktop-calls.md

 There is no need to have TLS-secured connection between server and webpage since it's only used locally.
 And browser will not be happy with self-signed certificate too.

 After accepting the call, webpage will be opened in the default browser.
-URL will look like: http://localhost:123.
-After that internal machinary will connect both parties together.
+URL will look like: `https://localhost:123/simplex/call/` (to reduce questions and to namespace other files - the main UI page will be index.html, that would load via folder path) After that internal machinary will connect both parties together.
 Same as on Android but with a different signaling channel, in this case it's websockets.

 Ending the call by the user will also send a new action to signaling server to allow the backend to notify other party.